pypeaday/pype.dev/pages/blog/home-server-refactor.md

 Snapshot business might be cause of all the docker containers and docker using ZFS backend... take everything down and try removing

+1. file browser - currently I just one-clicked in portainer, I want to make a stack with my own config file which I'll rip from techno tip and then add my traefik lables too